Transforming Salt Lake City Backyards with Custom Outdoor Lighting Design

 Built to Last: No Seasonal Setup, No Maintenance

 The biggest advantage of permanent roofline lighting over any temporary solution is that it's always there.
 String lights sag and burn out.
 Solar path lights dim after a few months.
 Clip-on gutter lights look cheap and blow off in a windstorm.
-Permanent LEDs mounted in the roofline are protected from weather, stay clean, and are rated for over 100,000 hours of use.
+Permanent LEDs mounted in the roofline are protected from weather, stay clean, and are rated for over 100,000 hours of use, according to the manufacturer.

 That's roughly 11 years of continuous operation.
 In real-world use, where your lights run a few hours each evening, you're looking at decades.
-TruLight backs the system with a lifetime warranty, so if something does happen, you're covered.
-If you're planning to enjoy your backyard for years to come, and if you live along the Wasatch Front, why wouldn't you, this is the kind of investment that pays for itself in sheer convenience.
+TruLight backs the system with a lifetime warranty, and we will walk you through exactly what that covers.
+If you plan to use the backyard for years, permanent lighting is mostly about convenience.
+It is there every night without setup.

 One install.
 Every season.
 Every occasion.
 Every random Tuesday night when you just want to sit outside with a glass of something cold and watch the stars over the valley.
 It's ready when you are.